A/B testing on social media is a powerful tool for making the best ads for your specific situation.

 - Tone of voice: casual versus formal, passive versus active, and so on

 The headline and description in a linked article preview are highly visible and important to test.
-You can apply all the same tests mentioned for post content to your article headline.
 Keep in mind that you can edit the headline in the link preview, so it does not have to be the same as the headline on your website.

-Your call to action (CTA) is another incredibly important part of your marketing—it’s where you ask readers to engage.
-Getting this right is critical, so be sure to use social media A/B testing to try various approaches through multiple tests that get into microscopic detail.
+Your call to action (CTA) is another important part of your marketing.
+It’s where you ask readers to engage.
+Getting this right is critical, so be sure to hone in on the best CTA through social media A/B testing.

 Use of image or video

-As mentioned above, while the research suggests that posts with images and videos perform best overall, it’s important to test this theory with your audience, and on each social network.
+While the research suggests that posts with images and videos perform best overall, it’s important to test this theory with your audience.
 For example, you could test:

 - Text only versus posts with an image or video